-Organizations that verify the quality of diamonds assign a clarity grade, where flawless is the highest and I3 is the lowest.
+Labs that evaluate the quality of diamonds assign a clarity grade, where flawless is the highest and I3 is the lowest.

 The main difference between included (I) and slightly included (SI) diamonds is inclusions in I diamonds have a more significant impact on brilliance, durability, and appearance.
 SI diamonds still have many blemishes, but they’re less apparent without magnification and are more fit for engagement rings than I diamonds.

-Let’s examine I versus SI diamond clarity, including the specific grades within each category and how they compare in areas such as inclusions, prices, popularity, and durability.
+Let’s examine I versus SI diamond clarity, including the specific grades within each category and how they compare in areas such as:

 What is I Clarity Diamond?

-I clarity diamonds have a significant number of inclusions that affect the diamond’s appearance and light performance.
-Its grade is a result of the inclusions being easily visible with a jeweler’s loupe at 10x magnification, but they’re almost always visible to the naked eye.
+I clarity diamonds have a significant number of inclusions that affect its appearance and light performance.
+The grade is a result of inclusions being easily visible with a jeweler’s loupe at 10x magnification, and they’re almost always visible to the naked eye.

 Check out the high-resolution image below of an I1 diamond.

 View it on the vendor’s website as well, where you can view it from every angle.